JaredTweed/ComputerVision-pytorch-detectron2/README.md

+# Readme for lab3 Jupyter Notebook
-# "Object Detection, Semantic Segmentation, and Instance Segmentation" Jupyter Notebook
+Title: "Object Detection, Semantic Segmentation, and Instance Segmentation"

 ### Description
 This notebook provides a comprehensive guide for implementing and evaluating deep learning models for object detection, semantic segmentation, and instance segmentation tasks.
 It utilizes libraries such as Detectron2, PyTorch, and torchvision.